-23000 à -1492

 The railway

 At the same time, money began to flow in.
-In particular in the current Financial District where investors financed the search for gold, which gradually dried up from the 1860s.
-The construction of railroads with cheap Chinese labor took over, with the inauguration in 1869 of the transcontinental line, celebrated at the junction of the Central Pacific and Union Pacific companies at Promontory Summit in Utah, known today as the Golden Spike National Historic Site.
-The Big Four, the company's four main investors, made a fortune.
-They were Leland Stanford, Collis Huntington, Mark Hopkins and Charles Crocker.
-This new line caused the city's population to explode.
+Particularly in today's Financial District, where investors financed the search for gold, which began to dry up in the 1860s.
+Railroad construction with cheap Chinese labor took over, with the inauguration of the transcontinental line in 1869, celebrated at the junction of the Central Pacific and Union Pacific companies at Promontory Summit in Utah, known today as the Golden Spike National Historic Site.
+The Big Four, the company's four main investors, make a fortune.
+They are Leland Stanford, Collis Huntington, Mark Hopkins and Charles Crocker.
+The new line caused the town's population to explode.

 1873